-In the past, we have had hundreds of sites located in the Philadelphia/Delaware Valley area and all across the country.
+We have hundreds of sites located in the Philadelphia/Delaware Valley area and all across the country.
+Most sites are within 70 miles of the student’s home campus, which is considered local.
 Students can expect to travel to clinical rotations.
 Of course, it is difficult to foresee exact future rotation sites availability.

 Is housing provided for students at all clinical sites?

-Some housing is provided for students free of charge, but in most cases, students will be responsible for finding and securing housing at clinical sites.
+Currently, housing is provided for students rotating at sites in Mississippi and Maryland.
+In most cases, sites within 70 miles are considered local and students will be responsible for finding their own housing.
 Students are encouraged to budget for this expense when planning for their clinical rotations.

 Will I have input to where my clinical rotations will be?